All participants arrive and settle into our hotel in Bogota.

 Today we’ll fly from Bogotá to Armenia, in the heart of Coffee Country.
 We’ll then use Willys Jeeps to climb to Buenavista, set amid steep slopes corduroyed by deep-green coffee bushes.
 Here, at Café San Alberto, we’ll tour the coffee finca and learn the techniques of coffee-tasting while savoring and photographing the stupendous mountain vistas setting.
 Overnight in Armenia.

 This morning we’ll drive into the hills south of town to visit a flower farm in Santa Elena.
-The region should be hyper active as locals put the finishing touches to their silletas—flower arrangements—for tomorrow’s festival.
+The region should be full of energy as locals put the finishing touches to their silletas—flower arrangements—for tomorrow’s festival.
 Our afternoon will be at leisure.
 Overnight in Medellin.

 Day 8 :